What is Load Testing & Why is Load Testing Important?

-The purpose of load testing is to simulate the expected load that your website, application, or system should be able to manage on a regular basis, without experiencing major degradation.
-There may be instances where systems may experience the occasional slowdown due to an unexpected increase in users, but the system should be able to recover and resume normal operating performance within an expected timeframe.
+The purpose of load testing is to simulate the expected traffic that your website, application, or system should adequately manage on a regular basis, without experiencing major degradation.
+There may be instances where systems may experience the occasional slowdown due to an unexpected increase in users, but the system should recover and resume normal operations within an expected time frame.

 - Decrease page load times: Obviously, speed is key when it comes to the user experience and a slow site or application will make customers impatient, or completely leave your site.
-If there are pages that are critical to the business, load testing can help determine the specific issue and help WebOps teams to prioritize the impacted pages and remedy the issues to minimize the negative impact to revenue.
+If there are pages critical to the business, load testing can help determine the specific issue and help WebOps teams prioritize the impacted pages and remedy the issues, minimizing the potential negative impact to revenue.

-- Uncover Bottlenecks: Load testing an application or site in the development phase can uncover common bottlenecks, such as CPU, memory, and network utilization, allowing developers to address these issues before pushing code or applications into production.
+- Uncover Bottlenecks: Load testing an application or site in the development phase can uncover common bottlenecks, like CPU, memory, and network utilization, allowing developers to address these issues before pushing code or applications into production.

-- Geographic Locations: If you know where the majority of your customers come from, setting up load tests to run from those locations can identify specific issues that may be impacting those visitors.
-This ensures that everyone can access your site, no matter where they come in from, and the user experience is consistent around the world.
+- Geographic Locations: If you know where the majority of your customers come from, setting up tests to run from those locations can identify specific issues impacting those visitors.
+This ensures everyone can access your site, no matter where they come in from, and the user experience is consistent around the world.

 - Establish Service Level Agreements (SLAs): Capacity Planning helps to determine what hardware and software resources are needed for running an application, within a set of pre-defined requirements.
-A load test can assist with predicting how an application will perform under a heavier load and if investing in additional infrastructure will be necessary in the future.
+Load testing can assist with predicting how an application will perform under a heavy stress and if investing in additional infrastructure will be necessary in the future.

 The Benefits of Using LoadView for Load Testing

-Your customers and users expect your sites and applications to be reliable, and fast.
+Your customers and users expect reliable and fast web pages and applications.
 If they’re not, they’ll quickly find an alternative.
-Organizations that understand the importance of offering a solid customer experience know how valuable load testing is to their bottom line, however, not all companies have the necessary resources, teams, infrastructure, or time to carry out these tasks.
+Organizations understand the importance of offering a solid customer experience and know how valuable load testing is for their bottom line, however, not all companies have the necessary resources, teams, infrastructure, or time for carrying out these tasks.

-The LoadView platform is an on-demand, cloud-based solution that removes the need for investing in additional infrastructure and eliminating the time-consuming challenges of having to create virtual load injectors from multiple points around the globe.
+The LoadView platform is an on-demand, cloud-based load testing solution that removes the need for investing in additional infrastructure and eliminating the time-consuming challenges of creating virtual load injectors from multiple points around the globe.

 Other benefits of LoadView include: